By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 Publishing Perspectives readers will have quickly spotted parallels here with the years-long saga of the Canadian Copyright Modernization Act dispute in Canada.

-Since the implementation of the 2012 act in 2013, universities in the English-language Canadian market have worked along the lines of a “10 percent” approach, which other educational institutions, including K-12 schools, have then adopted.
+Since the implementation of the 2012 act, universities in the English-language Canadian market have worked along the lines of a “10 percent” approach, which other educational institutions, including K-12 schools, have then adopted.
 In some university settings, instructors have copied up to 10 percent of a book, or a full chapter, and then distributed this copied material to students without a publisher’s permission and without paying a licensing fee, sometimes called a tariff.
 This meant that no authors and no publishers were paid for this use of the material in question.

 “The fact that such copying occurs in an educational setting does not ameliorate the ‘threat of market substitution,’ the Court of Appeals held.”Maria A. Pallante, Tracey Armstrong